sdnfv/onvm-tutorial/README.md

 ## 4. Bridging Ports
 After killing the speed tester, use the same window to run the Bridge NF.
 This NF reads packets from one port and sends them out the other port.
+You can see the code for the [Bridge NF here](https://github.com/sdnfv/openNetVM/blob/develop/examples/bridge/bridge.c#L141), it is quite a bit simpler than the [equivalent DPDK example](https://github.com/sdnfv/onvm-dpdk/blob/onvm/examples/skeleton/basicfwd.c) since the OpenNetVM manager handles the low-level details.

 ```bash
 cd ../bridge
 ./go.sh 3 1
 # usage: ./go.sh CORE_LIST NF_ID
 ```
 We are running the NF using core 3 (since the manager used 0-2) and assigning it service ID 1 since by default the manager delivers all new packets to that service.
-You can see the code for the [Bridge NF here](https://github.com/sdnfv/openNetVM/blob/develop/examples/bridge/bridge.c#L141).

 **Keep your bridge NF running until we have the full chain of servers working.**